imperva/dsfkit/README.md

 * How to deploy Imperva’s Data Security Fabric (DSF) with step-by-step instructions.
 * How to verify that the deployment was successful using the eDSF Kit output.
 * How to undeploy DSF with step-by-step instructions.
+* How to upgrade Imperva’s Data Security Fabric (DSF) Hub and Agentless Gateway, with step-by-step instructions.

 #### Typographical Conventions